 MMEA has also participated in an overhaul of Michigan’s teacher licensure program.
 In a span of sixteen months, MMEA was the only voice of fine arts education in the room.
 Their presence resulted in the preservation of the All-Levels, All Music teaching certificate and the removal of a clause allowing music to be taught by a non-music certified instructor.
 Additionally, MMEA’s participation led to the addition of Pre-K to the previous K-12 certificate in acknowledgement of the realities of many music educators.

 On March 20th of this year, MMEA hosted their fourth annual Music Education Advocacy Day at the Michigan State Capitol.
 Joined by student musicians, parents, representatives of school music organizations, and business leaders, MMEA carried out meetings regarding equitable access to music instruction for all students PK-12 in Michigan, specifically urging adoption of legislation mandating K-5 general music instruction for all Michigan students.

 “We are grateful for this recognition of our work on behalf of music students and music educators, and we look forward to continuing our efforts to ensure access to ongoing, sequential music instruction, provided by a certified music educator, for all students PK-12 in Michigan.”

-The Excellence in Advocacy award, presented annually at NAfME’s National Leadership Assembly, recognizes a state MEA for outstanding accomplishments in music education advocacy.
-State MEAs around the country are advocating by meeting with State Boards of Education, advocating to state legislatures, and engaging stakeholders.
+The Excellence in Advocacy award, presented annually at the NAfME National Leadership Assembly, recognizes a state MEA for outstanding accomplishments in music education advocacy.
+State MEAs around the country are meeting with State Boards of Education, advocating to state legislatures, and engaging stakeholders.
 The 2017 Excellence in Advocacy Award recipient was North Carolina Music Educators Association.